Autumn bird migration: Who's in and who's out?

 Passage migrants stop off in the UK as part of a longer journey, taking time to rest and refuel.
 They usually stay for a few weeks during spring and autumn before moving on.

 Most passage migrants are waders such as dunlin and green sandpipers, while others include tern species like black terns.
-In fact, we were lucky enough to see a black tern at Brockholes in May!
+In fact, we've been lucky enough to see a black tern at Brockholes!

 Which birds come to the UK for winter?